Identifying Weight-Variant Latent Causal Models: Indeterminacies in Latent Causal Models

 \subsection{Permutation Indeterminacy in Causal Representations}

 Due to the nature of ill-posedness, latent causal representation learning suffers from permutation indeterminacy, where the recovered latent causal representations have an arbitrary permutation.
 For example, assume that the underlying (synthetic) latent causal representations are corresponding to the size, color, shape, and location of an object, and we obtain the recovered latent causal representations $z_1,z_2,z_3,z_4$.
 Permutation indeterminacy means that we can not ensure that the recovered $z_1$ represents which specified semantic information, \eg, the size or the color.
-Therefore, without additional information to determine the order of the recovered latent causal representations $z_i$, it is only possible to identify the latent causal representations up to permutation.
+Therefore, without additional information, it is only possible to identify the latent causal representations up to permutation.

-Although the flexibility and ambiguity in latent space cause permutation indeterminacy bringing some troubles, they also bring a benefit for learning latent causal representations with a straightforward way to handle the causal order on latent causal representations.
-That is, we can always pre-define a causal order $z_1,z_2,z_3,z_4$, without specified semantic information for the nodes.
-Based on this, we can further pre-define a causal fully-connected graph as depicted by Figure \ref{fig:Supergraph}.
-As a result, the four predefined nodes $z_1,z_2,z_3,z_4$ are enforced to learn four corresponding latent variables in the correct causal order.
-For example, assume that a correct underlying causal order is: size $\succ$ color $\succ$ shape $\succ$ location.
-Since $z_1$ is the first node in the predefined causal fully-connected graph, $z_1$ is enforced to the semantic information of the first node in the correct underlying causal order, \eg, the size.
-Similarly, $z_2$ is enforced to the semantic information of the second node in the correct underlying causal order, \eg, the color.
-The proposed causal fully-connected graph can naturally ensure a directed acyclic graph estimation in learning causal representation, avoiding DAG constraints (such as the one proposed in \citet{zheng2018dags}).
-We will further show how to implement it in the proposed method in Section \ref{sec:suave}.
+However, the flexibility and ambiguity above in latent space also offer an advantage, i.e., by pre-defining a causal order, we can avoid constraints like those proposed in \citet{zheng2018dags}, facilitating the learning of latent causal representations and causal structure.
+For example, For example, assume that the true latent causal relations for generating data are: size $\rightarrow$ color $\rightarrow$ shape $\rightarrow$ location.
+During the learning process, we can pre-define a causal order $z_1,z_2,z_3,z_4$, without specifying semantic information for the nodes.
+Since $z_1$ is the first node in the predefined causal order, $z_1$ is enforced to the semantic information of the first node in the true underlying causal order, \ie, the size.
+Similarly, $z_2$ is enforced to the semantic information of the second node in the true underlying causal order, \ie, the color.
+Furthermore, the predefined causal order allows us to naturally establish a causal fully-connected graph as depicted in Figure \ref{fig:Supergraph}, ensuring the estimation of a directed acyclic graph (DAG) in learning causal representation and avoiding DAG constraints, such as those proposed by \citet{zheng2018dags}.
+We will further demonstrate how to implement this in the proposed method in Section \ref{sec:suave}.